Here, the cost of having a diabetic dog will be discussed.

 Dogs that are diabetic are unable to regulate their blood sugar after meals, due to insufficient insulin in their bloodstream.
 Therefore, pet owners must inject insulin into their pets once or twice daily.
 The amount of insulin required will depend both on dog’s size, and the severity of his or her diabetes.
 The monthly cost of insulin for most pet owners ranges $20 - $90.

 Insulin is injected with a sterile syringe, which cannot be reused.
-Depending how much insulin is required by your pet, the monthly syringe cost is $8 - $16.
+Depending on how much insulin is required by your pet, the monthly syringe cost is $8 - $16.
+The Actijoy dog tracker app will inform you when it is time for the next injection.

 Pet owners have one of two options: they can purchase a glucose meter for testing their pets at home, or travel to the veterinarian for low-cost testing.
 The cost of a glucose machine ranges from $20 - $500, whereas owners will spend $10 - $40 per month (not to mention time spent driving) when performing testing at the veterinarian’s office.